 If an invited nation does not plan to participate in the Obstacle Relay it will inform the organiser through the informal agreement (Part C, Annex 3) or through the final entry at the latest (Part C, Annex 4a).

 The relevant paragraphs, par.
-3 and following subparagraphs (Obstacle Run) will be applied (e.g. starting procedure, time keeping, dress, and crossing of the obstacles).
+3 (Obstacle Run) and relevant subparagraphs will be applied.

 To prevent accidents and to ensure a maximum of safety for competitors, the rope at obstacle number 8 (Sloping wall) shall be removed.

 It is permitted: